North vs South: Which New Zealand island should you visit?

 If you’re planning a trip to New Zealand, you’re probably wondering how best to divide your time — if you only have time to visit one island, which one should you choose?

-Here are my best recommendations for choosing between the North Island and the South Island.
+So, here are my best recommendations for choosing between the North Island and the South Island.
+But I’m giving them to you with the suggestion that you don’t stress over making sure you pick the absolute best of everything.

 Is the North Island or the South Island better to visit?